-Why remittance is important to the economy?
+Why is Remittance Important to the Economy?

 What exactly is remittance?

-More often than not, workers use remittance services to send money online to their families back home.
+More often than not, foreign workers use remittance services to send money online to their families back home.